Devtography/ibpy_native/README.md

 `ibpy_native` is not a product of Interactive Brokers, nor is this project affiliated with IB.
-If you'd like to use `ibpy_native` in any commercial application/product, you must contact Interactive Brokers LLC for permission of using IB API commercial.
+If you'd like to use `ibpy_native` in any commercial application/product, you must contact Interactive Brokers LLC for permission of using IB API commercially.

 [TWS API Non-Commercial License]: https://interactivebrokers.github.io/index.html